Biden signs immigration orders as Congress awaits more

-WASHINGTON — President Joe Biden on Tuesday signed a second spate of orders to undo his predecessor's immigration policies, demonstrating the powers of the White House and its limitations without support from Congress.
+WASHINGTON — President Joe Biden signed a second spate of orders to undo his predecessor's immigration policies, demonstrating the powers of the White House and its limitations without support from Congress.

-The latest batch of orders are light on immediate changes, though White House spokeswoman Jen Psaki said Biden will have more to share in the future and shifts will take time.
+His orders on family separation, border security and legal immigration bring to nine the number of executive actions on immigration during his first two weeks in office.

+Biden rescinded some Trump actions and laid a foundation for more far-reaching repeals depending on the outcome of policy reviews over the next few months.

 "I'm not making new law.
-I'm eliminating bad policy," Biden said during a signing ceremony without taking questions.
+I'm eliminating bad policy," he said during a signing ceremony Tuesday.

-Alejandro Mayorkas, whose nomination as Homeland Security secretary was confirmed Tuesday by the Senate, will lead a task force on family separation, focused largely on reuniting parents and children who remain apart.
+Alejandro Mayorkas, who was sworn in as Homeland Security secretary after his nomination was confirmed Tuesday by the Senate, will lead a task force on family separation, focused largely on reuniting parents and children who remain apart.
 It is unclear exactly how many, but about 5,500 children have been identified in court documents as having been separated during Trump's presidency, including about 600 whose parents have yet to be found by a court-appointed committee.

+"We're going to work to undo the moral and national shame of the previous administration," Biden said.

+The review will address the possibility of legal status in the United States for separated families and providing mental health services.

-The American Civil Liberties Union, which sued to reunite families, has asked the administration for legal status in the United States for families that have been separated, as well as financial compensation for those families and attorneys at government expense.
-ACLU attorney Lee Gelernt said he would be "extremely disappointed" if the task force limits its scope to helping find parents of the remaining 600 children.
+The American Civil Liberties Union, which sued to reunite families, has asked the administration for legal status in the United States for all of the thousands of families that have been separated, as well as financial compensation for those families and attorneys at government expense.

-The White House said it will also do a "top-to-bottom review of recent regulations, policies, and guidance that have set up barriers to our legal immigration system."
-It will include a review of Trump's "public charge rule," which makes it more difficult for people who use government benefits to obtain green cards.

-Esther Olavarria, deputy director of the White House Domestic Policy Council for immigration, went further last month at a U.S. Conference of Mayors meeting, saying that an executive order aimed at "restoring sanity at the U.S.-Mexico border" would end the "Remain in Mexico" policy and agreements with Guatemala, El Salvador and Honduras for the U.S. to reject asylum applicants and instead send them to those Central American countries with an opportunity to seek protection there.
-The asylum agreements are not explicitly mentioned in a White House statement on the orders.
+Biden ended a policy that held asylum-seekers in Customs and Border Protection custody with virtually no access to attorneys while their claims were quickly decided.
+He ordered reviews of a nationwide expansion of fast-track deportation authority and of agreements with Guatemala, El Salvador and Honduras for the U.S. to reject asylum applicants and instead send them to those Central American countries with an opportunity to seek protection there.

+His order on legal immigration seeks ways to reduce backlogs and barriers to citizenship and considers scrapping Trump's "public charge rule," which makes it more difficult for people who receive government benefits to obtain green cards.

-Olavarria also told mayors of plans to rescind bans on people coming to the country who are deemed economic threats — an apparent reference to Trump's proclamations to block many temporary work visas and green cards while the economy recovers from a pandemic.
-It was not included in Tuesday's announcement.
+Biden didn't address a freeze on many temporary work visas and green cards while the economy recovers from a pandemic, as some expected.

+"That's a pretty big gap for them not to take action on those visa bans because the impact is so dramatic and significant," said Greg Chen, director of government relations for the American Immigration Lawyers Association.

-The impact of executive orders that Trump issued his first week in office didn't start to become apparent until a month later when the Homeland Security Department issued detailed enforcement priorities.
-His orders laid a foundation for many other of his administration's hundreds of immigration edicts that followed.
+While immediate changes were limited, the impact of executive orders that Trump issued his first week in office didn't start to become apparent until a month later when Homeland Security issued detailed enforcement priorities.
+Those orders laid a foundation for many other of his administration's hundreds of immigration moves that followed.

 The announcements come as Biden aides warn that Trump's border policies that put asylum increasingly out of reach may take months to unwind — a position that has caused grumbling among some pro-immigration advocates.